DaleMcBride21/DaleMcBride21/README.md

-- 👋 Hi, I’m @Dale McBride!
+👋 Hi, I’m Dale McBride!

-- I am a student at Brigham Young University Idaho and am currently studying Computer Science and Web Development!
+🎓 I’m currently a Computer Science and Web Development student at Brigham Young University Idaho.

-- 👀 I’m interested in many things.
-Computers have always been super interesting to me, but I also like to be outdoors and hike, backpack, hunt, and fish.
+💻 I’m passionate about computers and technology, but I also love spending time outdoors.
+Hiking, backpacking, hunting, and fishing are some of my favorite activities.

-- 🌱 I’m focusing on becoming a web developer.
+🌱 My goal is to become a skilled Full Stack developer.

-- 📫 How to reach me dalemcbride129@gmail.com
+📫 Feel free to reach out to me at dalemcbride129@gmail.com.
 -

 <!---